jhintux/grapheno/README.md

 - Load your keys from `wallet_config.toml`
 - Connect to the specified node
 - Display your balance in the TUI
-- Allow you to send transactions
+- Allow you to send transactions to addresses or contacts

 **Wallet Controls:**
 - Press `Esc` to access the menu bar
 - Use `Send` from the menu to create and send transactions
+- Use `Contacts` from the menu to manage your address book
 - Press `q` to quit

+**Sending Transactions:**
+- You can send to a contact by name (e.g., "Alice")
+- You can send to any valid Bitcoin address (e.g., "18VvDB8FnwU4symRpFSjbFoDJFyzQyHWVV")
+- If you send to a new address, you'll be prompted to add it as a contact

-### Step 5: View Your Balance
+### Step 6: View Your Balance

-Once the miner has successfully mined the genesis block (and any subsequent blocks), your wallet will display the balance associated with your public key.
+Once the miner has successfully mined the genesis block (and any subsequent blocks), your wallet will display the balance associated with your Bitcoin address.
 The balance updates automatically as new blocks are mined and transactions are processed.

 ## Running Multiple Nodes